-If you are unhappy with a decision relating to an SWA application, excluding Exceptional Needs Payments and Urgent Needs Payments which cannot be appealed to the Social Welfare Appeals Office, and you are unhappy with the outcome of a Review Process you may make an appeal to the Social Welfare Appeals Office.
+If you are unhappy with a decision relating to an SWA application and you are unhappy with the outcome of any Review Process, you may make a formal appeal to the Social Welfare Appeals Office.
 Detailed information on making an appeal to the Social Welfare Appeals Office is contained in Chapter 1.
 If you require any assistance or support in making an appeal to the Social Welfare Appeals Office please contact the INOU on (01) 856 0088 or by e-mail: welfare@inou.ie.